pligor/collectiveintelligencephp/README.md

 # collectiveintelligencephp
-Ported the Python code of the Book Collective Intelligence to PHP
+Ported the Python code of the Book OReilly Programming Collective Intelligence Aug 2007 to PHP